Sci-fans.com Proudly Presents

-Two years earlier, Laurence Olivier also appeared in “Marathon Man” (1976), in which Dustin Hoffman plays a grad student who discovers a Nazi war criminal in New York.
+Two years earlier, Laurence Olivier also appeared in “Marathon Man” (1976), in which Dustin Hoffman of Tootsie plays a grad student who discovers a Nazi war criminal in New York.

 Additional Cast: James Mason , Lilli Palmer , Uta Hagen , John Dehner , Rosemary Harris , Anna Meara , John Rubinstein , Denholm Elliott , Steve Guttenberg , David Hurst , Jeremy Black , Bruno Ganz , Walter Gotell , Michael Gough , Prunella Scales .

 Music by Jerry Goldsmith .
 Olivier’s character was based on real-life Jewish Nazi-hunter Simon Wiesenthal.
 There is a Simon Wiesenthal Center with a holocaust museum, and a website: www.wiesenthal.com.

 This page © Bill Laidlaw.
 All Rights Reserved.
 Any plagiarized stuff clearly noted.

 First updated 2002, last updated more recently.
 Who can say?